zaneriley/personal-site-content/README.md

 - Decryption of files for editing
 - Pre-commit hook to ensure drafts are encrypted
 - Pre-push hook to prevent pushing unencrypted drafts
-- Simple command-line interface for encryption and decryption operations

 ## Content Structure